crlnvls/firebase-auth/README.md

 ## Future Features
 - Style with Tailwind CSS
 - Create database with Cloud Firestore to store names and show it at the Welcome page
+- Add Facebook and Twitter providers
+- Create message when reseting the password